 Artistic Director Robert Battle, "who understands the limits of a company's past, even if that past is still popular beyond belief" (Time Out Chicago), is continuing Alvin Ailey's tradition of presenting new works from leading American and international choreographers, in addition to company favorites.

 The amazingly athletic Ailey dancers perform to sold-out Kennedy Center audiences year after year.
-For their annual engagement in February 2015, they bring works by Aszure Barton, Ulysses S. Dove, Hans van Manen, Robert Moses, Matthew Rushing, Hofesh Shechter, and Christopher Wheeldon--and conclude each of their four programs with Alvin Ailey's signature masterpiece Revelations.
+For their annual engagement in February 2015, they bring works by Aszure Barton, Jacqueline Buglisi, Ulysses Dove, Hans van Manen, Robert Moses, David Parsons, Matthew Rushing, Hofesh Shechter, and Christopher Wheeldon--and conclude each of their four programs with Alvin Ailey's signature masterpiece Revelations.